Information Sciences Institute: History

 ISI was founded by Keith Uncapher, who headed the computer research group at RAND Corporation in the 1960s and early 1970s.
 Uncapher decided to leave RAND after his group's funding was cut in 1971.
-He approached the University of California at Los Angeles about creating an off-campus technology institute, but was told that a decision would take 15 months.
+He approached the University of California, Los Angeles about creating an off-campus technology institute, but was told that a decision would take 15 months.
 He then presented the concept to USC, which approved the proposal in five days.
 ISI was launched with three employees in 1972.
 Its first proposal was funded by the Defense Advanced Research Projects Agency (DARPA) in 30 days for $6 million.

 ISI became one of the earliest nodes on ARPANET, the predecessor to the Internet, and in 1977 figured prominently in a demonstration of its international viability.
 ISI also helped refine the TCP/IP communications protocols fundamental to Net operations, and researcher Paul Mockapetris developed the now-familiar Domain Name System characterized by .com, .org, .net, .gov, and .edu on which the Net still operates.
 (The names .com, .org et al. were invented at SRI International, an ongoing collaborator.)
 Steve Crocker originated the Request for Comments (RFC) series, the written record of the network's technical structure and operation that both documented and shaped the emerging Internet.
 Another ISI researcher, Danny Cohen, became first to implement packet voice and packet video over ARPANET, demonstrating the viability of packet switching for real-time applications.

 Jonathan Postel collaborated in development of TCP/IP, DNS and the SMTP protocol that supports email.
 He also edited the RFC for nearly three decades until his sudden death in 1998, when ISI colleagues assumed responsibility.
 The Institute retained that role until 2009.
 Postel simultaneously directed the Internet Assigned Numbers Authority (IANA) and its predecessor, which assign Internet addresses.
 IANA was administered from ISI until a nonprofit organization, ICANN, was created for that purpose in 1998.